ipalermo/booksapp/README.md

 This app uses fragments, and this is for two reasons:

 * The use of both [activities](https://developer.android.com/guide/components/activities/index.html) and [fragments](https://developer.android.com/guide/components/fragments.html) allows for a better separation of concerns which complements this implementation of MVP.
 In this version of the app, the Activity is the overall controller which creates and connects views and presenters.
-* The use of fragments supports tablet layouts or UI screens with multiple views.
+* The uses of fragments supports tablet layouts or UI screens with multiple views.

 The app includes a number of unit tests which cover presenters, repositories, and data sources.
 Also includes UI tests, that rely on fake data, and are facilitated by dependency injection to provide fake modules.
 For more information on using dependency injection to facilitate testing, see Leveraging product flavors in Android Studio for hermetic testing.